civican/legisinfo/42-1/bills/C-78/bill_text.md

     engaging in family violence.

-> **Explanatory Note**:
-> New.

 ### Section 9

 Section 9 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 9:
-> *Existing Text*:
-> > It is the duty of every barrister, solicitor, lawyer or advocate who undertakes to act on behalf of a spouse in a divorce proceeding
-> > to draw to the attention of the spouse the provisions of this Act that have as their object the reconciliation of spouses, and
-> > to discuss with the spouse the possibility of the reconciliation of the spouses and to inform the spouse of the marriage counselling or guidance facilities known to him or her that might be able to assist the spouses to achieve a reconciliation,
-> > unless the circumstances of the case are of such a nature that it would clearly not be appropriate to do so.
-> > It is the duty of every barrister, solicitor, lawyer or advocate who undertakes to act on behalf of a spouse in a divorce proceeding to discuss with the spouse the advisability of negotiating the matters that may be the subject of a support order or a custody order and to inform the spouse of the mediation facilities known to him or her that might be able to assist the spouses in negotiating those matters.
-> > Every document presented to a court by a barrister, solicitor, lawyer or advocate that formally commences a divorce proceeding shall contain a statement by him or her certifying that he or she has complied with this section.

 ### Section 10

 Subsection 11(4) of the Act is replaced by the following:

-**(4)** In this section, **collusion** means an agreement or conspiracy to which an applicant for a divorce is either directly or indirectly a party for the purpose of subverting the administration of justice, and includes any agreement, understanding or arrangement to fabricate or suppress evidence or to deceive the court, but does not include an agreement to the extent that it provides for separation between the parties, financial support, division of property or the **exercise of parenting time or decision-making responsibility**.
+**(4)** In this section, **collusion** means an agreement or conspiracy to which an applicant for a divorce is either directly or indirectly a party for the purpose of subverting the administration of justice, and includes any agreement, understanding or arrangement to fabricate or suppress evidence or to deceive the court, but does not include an agreement to the extent that it provides for separation between the parties, financial support, division of property or the exercise of parenting time or decision-making responsibility.

-> **Explanatory Note**:
-> Existing text of subsection 11(4):
-> *Existing Text*:
-> > In this section, **collusion** means an agreement or conspiracy to which an applicant for a divorce is either directly or indirectly a party for the purpose of subverting the administration of justice, and includes any agreement, understanding or arrangement to fabricate or suppress evidence or to deceive the court, but does not include an agreement to the extent that it provides for separation between the parties, financial support, division of property or the custody of any child of the marriage.

 ### Section 11

 Section 15 of the Act and the heading "Interpretation" before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 15:
-> *Existing Text*:
-> > In sections 15.1 to 16, **spouse** has the meaning assigned by subsection 2(1), and includes a former spouse.

 ### Section 12